RedisGears/RedisGears/docs/commands.md

 _Arguments_

-* _library name_ - The library name that contains the function.
+* _library name_ - The library name containing the function.
 * _function name_ - The function name to run.
 * _arg1_ ... _argn_ - Additional argument to pass to the function.

 _Return_

-The return value from the function or error in case of failure.
+Either the function return value, or an error in case of failure.

 **Example**
 ```bash